PREHISTORY: Ancient Mediterranean and Levant - RESEARCH and OUTREACH

 There are things you haven’t been told about the Neolithic Stone Age

-It turns out that a layered understanding of ancient developments can help us deal with the single greatest threat to the sustainability of modern humankind and maybe the Earth.
+It turns out that a layered understanding of ancient developments can help us deal with serious modern issues.

 New archaeological discoveries in Anatolia have rewritten previous lessons about how we came to be who we are.
 The OTS Foundation for Neolithic Studies has dug deeper and uncovered a can of worms.
-Development of Western Civilization is a far bigger picture than the existing narrative presents, and the message is extraordinarily timely.
+The development of Western Civilization is a far bigger and more complex picture than the existing narrative presents, and the message is extraordinarily timely.

 It is showing us how to revive respect for our only planet and a healthier relationship with it -- and with each other.

-Here is what we envision doing about it.
+Here is what we have come up with for doing something about it.

-The best stories transport the listeners for a short but impactful visit to a world where the human relationship with the planet --with climate and with nature – was very different from what we highly civilized folks know.
-Archaeological evidence indicates that large-scale social coordination, symbolic architecture, and place-based ritual emerged prior to widespread agriculture.
+A formatted 90-120 minute interactive experience bringing together seniors, children and families delivers an impactful taste of a world where the human relationship with the planet --with climate and with nature – was very different from what we highly civilized folks know.

 A whole international body of audio/visual archaeological storytelling, framed as classroom lessons.